mcoyne1948/rpi_led_controller/README.md

 ./Naomi --enable "led_contoller"
 ...
 ```
-Instructions for the installation of the gRPC module may be found [here](https://grpc.io/docs/languages/python/quickstart/).
+3. Instructions for the installation of the gRPC module may be found [here](https://grpc.io/docs/languages/python/quickstart/).
 This should be done as root using sudo. (**Note**: You only need to install the grpcio-tools if you make changes to the .proto file and need to recompile it.)

-In order for the client to communicate over the network to the server it must know the network IP address and port of the server.
+4. In order for the client to communicate over the network to the server it must know the network IP address and port of the server.
 Of course this will change from installation to installation so you will have to manually update this in the software.
 On the client in the  directory *led_controller* edit the file *led_controller.py*.
 Near the top of the file is the line:
 ```shell
 serverIP = '192.168.50.173:50051'
 ```
-Change the value **192.168.50.173** to the IP address of you server and save the file.
+Change the value **192.168.50.173** to the IP address of your server and save the file.
 ### Install Server
-Instructions for the installation of the gRPC module may be found above.
+1. Instructions for the installation of the gRPC module may be found above.
-Instructions for the installation of the Python wiringpi module may be found [here](https://pypi.org/project/wiringpi/).
+2. Instructions for the installation of the Python wiringpi module may be found [here](https://pypi.org/project/wiringpi/).
-Copy the directory *LED_responder* and its contents to an appropriate location in the home directory.
+3. Copy the directory *LED_responder* and its contents to an appropriate location in the home directory.
 #### Wiring

 ## Operation and Testing